Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Reviewed by Glenn Erickson

 The Prime of Miss Jean Brodie is the exact opposite of Jean Vigo's Zero for Conduct, the old French film about adolescent rebellion.
-Improving on her play, Jay Presson Allen presents the case that an irresponsible teacher can be a real menace to society.
-It's easy to extrapolate further thanks to Brodie's penchant for aligning herself with fascist dictators like Mussolini and Hitler.
-This is the career peak for the great Maggie Smith, that angular beauty still appearing on screen in the Harry Potter movies.
+Improving on her play, Jay Presson Allen presents a teacher who is a real menace to society.
+With Brodie's penchant for aligning herself with fascist dictators like Mussolini and Hitler, is easy to extrapolate the concept into a wider distrust of irresponsible political advocacy.
+This film is the career peak for the great Maggie Smith, that angular beauty still appearing on screen in the Harry Potter movies.
 It also represents the best work of the remarkable Pamela Franklin, who would certainly have become a major star if the British film industry hadn't cooled off in the early 1970s.

 Synopsis:

 With veteran director Ronald Neame on board The Prime of Miss Jean Brodie is an intelligent and progressive - yet old fashioned - English film.
-It has a strikingly original central character known to each and every person who ever attended a school, the teacher that nurtures his/her ego through the adulation of students.
-The fact that Jean Brodie seems like a flighty libertine doesn't make for a criticism of liberalism for her philosophy is a crazy mess all across the spectrum.
-She's a sexual adventurer but also an ardent cheerleader of Mediterranean fascists.
-She rhapsodizes over great art, extolling her favorite (Giotto) while completely dismissing famous names like Leonardo da Vinci.
-She feeds her impressionable schoolgirls maudlin, probably faked romantic reveries, instilling them with daydreams of passion and doomed affairs.
-1 Little schoolgirls are encouraged to conspire with her against the school's straight-laced but likeable headmistress.
+Its strikingly original central character is known to each and every person who ever attended a school, the teacher that feeds his/her ego by encouraging the adulation of students.
+The fact that Jean Brodie seems like a flighty libertine doesn't make her a "dangerous liberal', for her philosophy is a crazy mess all across the spectrum.
+She's a sexual adventurer but also an ardent cheerleader of Mediterranean Fascists.
+She rhapsodizes over great art, extolling her favorite (Giotto) while dismissing famous names like Leonardo da Vinci.
+Brodie feeds her impressionable schoolgirls maudlin, probably faked romantic reveries, instilling daydreams of passion and doomed affairs.
+1 She encourages her schoolgirls to conspire with her against the school's straight-laced but likeable headmistress.

-In 1969 we inexperienced teens thought Jean Brodie represented leftist radicalism.
-If anything she's really a fascist.
-Fascism exalts the idea that there are natural born leaders among us who have rights higher than the average man.
+In 1969 we inexperienced teens thought Jean Brodie represented leftist radicalism, when she's really a Fascist.
+Fascism exalts the idea that there are natural, born leaders among us who have rights higher than the average man.
 The rules don't apply to them.
 Of course, Jean places herself at the top of this heap.
 Self-appointed leaders sometimes have charisma and social skills that gather followers (like movie stars, perhaps?) but more often than not simply have a knack for exploiting positions of power.
 Mussolini used a newspaper as his pulpit and Jean Brodie uses/abuses her authority in the classroom.
 She flaunts that authority by dictating every detail of the schoolroom experience, down to how many inches the windows should be left open.
 All attention must be focused on her and all appreciation filtered through her.
-Something good is not good for its own sake but because Brodie says it is so.
+If something is good, it's not good for its own sake but because Brodie says it is so.

-Headmistress MacKay initially comes off as the enemy, someone to be fooled and derided.
-Miss Brodie is bright, surprising and amusing so we naturally side with her while the tone of the picture is light.
-Her girls dote on her, notably the Brodie Four led by the precocious Sandy.
-Brodie uses them as extensions of her own personality, "assigning" them qualities as if they were born to fulfill the roles she has predetermined.
-In Brodie's egoist world, Mary Macgregor (Jane Carr) is the dim but loyal footsoldier and Sandy the dependable secret agent, good at covering for Jean's subterfuge.
+Headmistress MacKay (played by the great Celia Johnson of Brief Encounter) initially comes off as the enemy, someone to be fooled and derided.
+Miss Brodie is bright, surprising and easy to find amusing so we naturally side with her.
+Brodie's girls dote on her, notably the Brodie Four led by the precocious Sandy.
+Brodie tries to mold them into extensions of her own personality, "assigning" them qualities as if they were born to fulfill roles predetermined by her.
+In Brodie's egoist world, Mary Macgregor (Jane Carr) is the dim but loyal footsoldier.
+Sandy is the dependable secret agent, good at covering for Jean's subterfuge.
 Things become perverse when Jean nominates Jenny (Diane Grayson) as a "lady of affairs," encouraging her to become the lover of the school's art teacher.
 These kids from sheltered backgrounds naturally accept Brodie's authority.
-As they mature, only Sandy sees things for what they are.
+Even as they mature, only Sandy sees things for what they are.
 Only she questions the status quo.

 Petty politics are the order of the day.
-Mrs. MacKay gathers whatever gossip she can in hopes of an excuse to dismiss Brodie, but the outraged Jean puts up too good of a defense.
+Mrs. MacKay gathers gossip in hopes of an excuse to dismiss the teacher, but Jean's outraged defense overwhelms her.
 Meanwhile, Jean's personal life is a mess.
-Too egotistical to deal with any man on equal terms, Brodie toys with the adulterous art teacher and the foolish music master until they're both eating out of her hand.
-She's not after security, because the rich Mr. Lowther could provide that.
-She prefers that poor Mr. Lloyd to suffer from afar, the better to enrich her self-styled legend.
+Too egotistical to deal with a man on equal terms, Brodie toys with the adulterous art teacher and the foolish music master until they're both eating out of her hand.
+She's not after security, because the rich Mr. Lowther could provide that. he prefers that poor Mr. Lloyd to suffer from afar, to better enrich her self-styled legend.

 Maggie Smith is a wonder as Jean Brodie, her expansive personality easily leading the average viewer astray.
 Another actress would let the loud wardrobe and the brogue do the work; Smith puts a spirit behind Brodie that is undeniably sympathetic.
 Her Brodie is a "character" that can't be reasoned with.

 With this film Pamela Franklin graduated from child actor to adult star in one fell swoop.
 She has a nude scene that upstages Hayley Mills in 1966's The Family Way.
-It's so discreet and civilized, it won the approval of prudish audiences.
+It's so discreet and civilized that won the approval of the rube audience I saw the film with (me included).
 After an initial gasp, that is; the movie was a good example of nudity that was rightly given a PG rating.
-Franklin covers a range from age twelve to eighteen quite convincingly and delivers her dialogue with such precision and impact that it's obvious she could play anything.
+Franklin covers a range from age twelve to eighteen quite convincingly, and delivers her dialogue with such precision and impact that it's obvious she could play anything.

-Robert Stephens (The Private Life of Sherlock Holmes) and Gordon Jackson (The Great Escape) are a great contrast as the two spineless men in Jean Brodie's life.
+Robert Stephens (The Private Life of Sherlock Holmes) and Gordon Jackson (The Great Escape) are the spineless men in Jean Brodie's life.
 Marcia Blaine school is a definite matriarchy and there's sufficient ambiguity in the characterizations to make it a great discussion tool: Who's right and who's wrong?
-Headmistress MacKay (played by the great Celia Johnson of Brief Encounter) eventually wins our vote by default - Brodie is too much of a hazard.
+Headmistress MacKay eventually wins our vote by default - Brodie is too much of a hazard.
 MacKay uses prudery against Brodie because it's the only weapon she has.
 2

 Of the dramas and screenplays that make a case for informing, The Prime of Miss Jean Brodie is the most compelling.
 As Sandy asserts, Brodie shouldn't be around impressionable little girls and someone has to put a stop to her.
-Oddly, children need a bit of Brodie spirit and individualism but her narcissistic manipulation games aren't worth it.
+Children need exposure to spirit and individualism, but not Brodie's narcissistic manipulation.
 Too much inspiration quickly becomes indoctrination.

 There's also a theatrical trailer and a still gallery.
 Fox has put an image of Maggie Smith on the cover; she won the best actress Oscar for the role.